 Carlos Tevez.
 The Argentine is a work horse.
 It’s as simple as that.
 Yes, he can dribble, pass and score, but he’s tireless.
 That’s what makes him who he is.
 He chases every ball down and fights to win any ball that’s served in his direction.
 But Tevez also has tremendous control and touch on the ball – he never loses the ball when it’s played to him even while he’s under pressure.

-Specialization: Hard work and close control.
+Soccer specialization: Hard work and close control.

 Carlos Puyol.
 If there’s a 50/50 ball to be one then Puyol will win it, whether he’s wearing the Barcelona jersey or the jersey for the Spanish national team.
 Whether it’s a high or low ball, whether he needs to slide or dive or use his face even, he’ll win the ball.

-Specialization: Ball winner.
+Soccer specialization: Ball winner.

 Roy Keane.
 Every team needs a leader on their team.
 He’s a player who demands the best from everyone and someone who will get in your face when needed to draw you out of a funk.
 Sure, Keane has let his temper get the better of him at times, but he is a player who wants to win and you want on your team.
 Besides being an exceptional passer of the ball and a vast amount of wisdom on the field, Keane is a leader.

-Specialization: Enforcer, leader, and player who demands the best from his teammates.
+Soccer specialization: Enforcer, leader, and player who demands the best from his teammates.

 Javier “Chicharito” Hernandez.
 Perhaps the hardest thing to specialize in and the most handsomely paid for this ability is the goal scorer.
 Manchester United made one of the greatest signings in their history, in terms of the low cost and the goal scoring outlay for this young Mexican.
 Chicharito, knows how to get into the box and score, it’s as simple as that.
 He’ll score with his head, his foot or even his neck.

-Specialization: Goal scoring.
+Soccer specialization: Goal scoring.

 Arjen Robben.
 This man just knows how to take players on and must make defenders lose sleep.
 When Robben gets the ball he has one thing on his mind, go at the defender.
 Of course defenders hate this, they don’t want to be challenged.